Calamos Supports Greece

 The grandfather of the Prince of Wales, Prince Andrew of Greece and Denmark, was born at Tatoi Palace, on the outskirts of Athens in 1882.
 His father, Prince Philip, the Duke of Edinburgh, was born on the island of Corfu, at Mon Repos Palace, in 1921.

-Charles to be officially proclaimed King
+Charles officially proclaimed King

 This is made up of members of the Privy Council—a group of senior MPs, past and present, and peers—as well as some senior civil servants, Commonwealth high commissioners, and the Lord Mayor of London.

 There is no “swearing-in” at the start of a British monarch’s reign in the style of some other heads of state, such as the President of the US.
-But there is a declaration made by the new King and—in line with a tradition dating from the early 18th century—he will make an oath to preserve the Church of Scotland.
+But there is a declaration made by the new King and—in line with a tradition dating from the early 18th century—he made an oath to preserve the Church of Scotland.

 Related: Prince Charles and his Roots in Greece